PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 Ignore the ALSA batch flag.
 If the batch flag is set, ALSA will need an extra period to update the read/write pointers.
 Ignore this flag from ALSA can reduce the latency.
 Default is false.

 @PAR@ device-param  api.alsa.use-chmap
 Use the driver provided channel map.
-Default is false because many drivers don't report this correctly.
+Default is true.

 @PAR@ device-param  api.alsa.multi-rate
 UNDOCUMENTED